open-telemetry/opentelemetry-collector-contrib/exporter/awsprometheusremotewriteexporter/README.md

 - `aws_auth`: specify if each request should be signed with AWS Sig v4.
 The following settings must be configured:
     - `region`: region of the AWS service being exported to.
     - `service`: AWS service being exported to.
+    - `role_arn`: Amazon Resource Name of the role to assume.

 #### Examples:

 Simplest configuration: